NASA's Perseverance tries to collect Mars rocks, fails | DW | 07.08.2021

 The Mars rover is on a mission to collect rock samples from the Red Planet that can be studied by scientists on Earth.
 Samples are to be encased in tubes that would be brought back to Earth at a later date.

-But the data received by scientists showed no sample was collected after the drilling process.
+But the data received by scientists showed that no sample was collected after the drilling process.

 The rover is currently stationed on the surface of a large crater.
 Scientists believe the crater to be the site of a deep lake that existed 3.5 billion years ago.
 Researchers say it can provide clues about extraterrestrial life.